-To be done

-- We should consider putting many options in an assoc or record with appropriate preprocessing to achieve better performance. - We should provide some standard to do automatic type-checking on option lists.
+To be done We should consider putting many options in an assoc or record with appropriate preprocessing to achieve better performance.

 The library(option) provides some utilities for processing option lists.
 Option lists are commonly used as an alternative for many arguments.
 Examples built-in predicates are open/4 and write\term/3.
 Naming the arguments results in more readable code and the list nature makes it easy to extend the list of options accepted by a predicate.
 Option lists come in two styles, both of which are handled by this library.